 The overarching positive of social media advertising is not difficult to see; highly granular targeting criteria allows businesses to place advertisements about their products and services directly in the eye-line of their desired audience.
 Besides the comparatively much lower costs of social advertising against traditional media such as TV, print and radio, the specificity with which businesses can define their advertisement’s audience plays a big part in refining where their media spend is allocated.

 Social advertising is great for driving qualified traffic to your page and, as a general rule, paid media reach on social networks is vastly more substantial than its organic counterpart.
-Moreover, businesses are able to analyse data from previous campaign performance and use these findings to optimise future campaigns.
+Moreover, businesses are able to analyse data from previous campaign performance and use these findings to optimise future campaigns and feed these into a well planned social media calendar and plan.
 This makes the job of social media marketers much easier, but what is easiest isn’t always what is best.

 With a large volume of traffic being driven to your page, a question needs to be asked about the lifetime value of this traffic.
 For short-term wins, paid social is a costly, yet effective, means to drive mass awareness and conversions – but building a loyal fanbase of repeat customers is more than just a numbers game.